NtokozoMkhwanazi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-1.This is a Tic Tac Toe Game written in C++ and the SFML library.
+This is a Tic Tac Toe Game written in C++ and the SFML library.